Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week01/README.md

     - For Linux, you can download either a .deb or a .rpm file.
 Which one you should use depends on your distribution, more specifically whether it is Debian- or Redhat-based.
 (Ubuntu, for example, is Debian-based and would need a .deb file.)

 ## Making your first Conda Environment
-Open up your preferred command line interface (e.g. Terminal for Mac, AnacondaPrompt for Windows, konsole for Ubuntu, etc).
+Open up your preferred command line interface (e.g. Terminal for Mac, Windows Terminal/Powershell for Windows, konsole for Ubuntu, etc).
 Make sure that conda is active.
 Depending on your install settings, you may have to manually activate conda using the command `conda activate`.
 When conda is active, there should be a parentheses indicating which environment you are using preceding your input line.

 ![image](image.png)